 - Importing WordPress Entries

-Our newest platform, Squarespace 7, has more sophisticated blogging options, including:
+Our newest version of Squarespace, version 7.1, has more sophisticated blogging options, including:

 - Customizable post URLs